AJ-Ianozi/json_benchmark/readme.md

 ## How to use it

-If you want to build it, you can also clone this repository, `cd` to the directory, then build it with `alr update && alr build` in Alire.
+If you want to build it, you can also clone this repository, `cd` to the directory, then build it with `alr update && alr build --release` in Alire.

 After that, you must **unzip** the `large-file.zip` file to `large-file.json`.